 Create a Virtual USB Drive in VMware Workstation

-One thing to keep in mind is that if you eject this USB drive in Windows, you will most likely have to add the lines back to the VMX configuration file reboot to get it back.
+One very critical thing to keep in mind involves the Windows ejection protocol.
+If you manually eject this USB drive from inside the Windows guest OS, you will break the configuration permanently.
+You will most likely have to add the custom lines back to the VMX configuration file and reboot the machine to get the drive back.
+Do not click the eject button.

 Related Posts